-18 months into the COVID-19 pandemic and 9 months into the Biden Administration, it is worth taking time to reflect on how the employment landscape has been transformed for workers with disabilities.
 The federal government is actively working to capitalize on the accessibility gains made by remote work and striving to implement policies to promote the safety of workers in diverse sectors of the economy.
-This webinar will feature a host of key high-level federal leaders reflecting on their work, their priorities and their hopes for the months ahead.
-As we celebrate National Disability Employment Awareness Month, we look to these leaders for their reflections on how to link greater inclusion, diversity and equity to the economic recovery of America.
+This webinar featured three key high-level federal leaders reflecting on their work, their priorities and their hopes for the months ahead.

 Taryn Mackenzie Williams is the Assistant Secretary of Labor for Disability Employment Policy.
 In this position, she advises the Secretary of Labor on how the Department’s policies and programs impact the employment of people with disabilities and leads the Office of Disability Employment Policy (ODEP), which works with employers and all levels of government to promote evidence-based policy that improves employment opportunities and outcomes for people with disabilities.